Meet our PhD students

 My dissertation is focused on the interactions between experts and AI/machine learning systems, specifically how AI explanations impact how healthcare providers incorporate AI recommendations into care decisions.
 I have a related project looking at how AI impacts the doctor-patient relationship, and several smaller projects that use pharmaceutical prescription data t

-My research area is blockchain economies in a broad sense.
+My research area is blockchain economics and its implications on governance.
 More specifically, my current project looks at governance in decentralized autonomous organizations (DAOs) in decentralized finance (DeFi).
-In another, I study cryptocurrency partnerships that arise both between traditional finance and blockchain projects and inter-projects.
+In another, I study cryptocurrency partnerships between traditional finance, blockchain projects, and inter-projects.

 Yi Zhu is a fourth-year Ph.D. candidate in the Department of Information and Decision Sciences at Carlson School of Management, University of Minnesota.
-His research interests lie in the intersection of healthcare IT, social networks, and consumer behavior.
+His research interests lie in the intersection of health IT and analytics, network science and economics, and consumer behavior.

 Currently pursuing his Ph.D. in Consumer Behavior, Mayank has over 3 years of marketing and consulting experience.
 He has worked with corporate giants like Unilever, Boston Consulting Group, and Asian paints; and helped them excel in the South East Asia region.